mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ```
 There are two possible strategies for holding the Spinward Marches.
 Both require concentration of heavy assets.
 A forward strategy places
-a significant part of the sector fleet’s capital ships close to the border,
+a significant part of the sector fleet's capital ships close to the border,
-acting as heavy reinforcements for the defences of ‘fortress worlds’
+acting as heavy reinforcements for the defences of 'fortress worlds'
 along the frontier.
 This permits a rapid counterattack that might blunt the
 enemy advance and allow forces from other sectors to reach the combat
 zone.
 However, there is a real risk that forward-deployed forces might be